huangli712/ACFlow/docs/src/man/param.md

 *Definition:*

 > This parameter specifies the solvers that used to solve the analytical continuation problem.
-Now the ACFlow toolkit supports four different solvers.
+Now the ACFlow toolkit supports five different solvers.
 They are as follows:
 >
 > * MaxEnt
 > * StochAC
 > * StochSK
 > * StochOM
+> * StochPX
 >
 > Here, `MaxEnt` means the maximum entropy method.
 The `MaxEnt` solver can be used to treat the correlators in Matsubara frequency or imaginary time axis.
 If `solver = "MaxEnt"`, then the `[MaxEnt]` block must be available in the configuration file.
 >